prasannpatil1999/Pizza-Sales-Data-Analysis-Project-Using-MySQL/README.md

 ### Key Business Questions Answered

-- Q1: Retrieve the total number of orders placed.
+- Q1: Retrieve the total number of orders placed.?
-- Q2: Calculate the total revenue generated from pizza sales.
+- Q2: Calculate the total revenue generated from pizza sales.?.
-- Q3: Identify the highest-priced pizza.
+- Q3: Identify the highest-priced pizza.?.
-- Q4: Identify the most common pizza size ordered.
+- Q4: Identify the most common pizza size ordered.?.
-- Q5: List the top 5 most ordered pizza types along with their quantities.
+- Q5: List the top 5 most ordered pizza types along with their quantities.?.
-- Q6: Join the necessary tables to find the total quantity of each pizza category ordered.
+- Q6: Join the necessary tables to find the total quantity of each pizza category ordered.?.
-- Q7: Determine the distribution of orders by hour of the day.
+- Q7: Determine the distribution of orders by hour of the day.?.
-- Q8: Join relevant tables to find the category-wise distribution of pizzas.
+- Q8: Join relevant tables to find the category-wise distribution of pizzas.?.
-- Q9: Group the orders by date and calculate the average number of pizzas ordered per day.
+- Q9: Group the orders by date and calculate the average number of pizzas ordered per day.?.
-- Q10: Determine the top 3 most ordered pizza types based on revenue.
+- Q10: Determine the top 3 most ordered pizza types based on revenue.?.
-- Q11: Calculate the percentage contribution of each pizza Category type  to total revenue.
+- Q11: Calculate the percentage contribution of each pizza Category type  to total revenue.?.
-- Q12: Analyze the cumulative revenue generated over time.
+- Q12: Analyze the cumulative revenue generated over time.?.
-- Q13: Determine the top 3 most ordered pizza types based on revenue for each pizza category
+- Q13: Determine the top 3 most ordered pizza types based on revenue for each pizza category?.

 ### Project Files
 - 📊 order_details, orders, pizza_types and pizzas" (CSV File) - Contains all data.